-How To Sharpen A Lawn Mower Blade
+How to Sharpen Your Mower Blade

-Remove the Mower Blade
+Step 1: Remove the Mower Blade

 - Also, drain the gas tank to avoid spilling fuel on your lawn or driveway.
-With the spark plug disconnected, turn the mower on it's side to expose the blade and the retaining hardware.
+With the spark plug disconnected, turn the mower on its side to expose the blade and the retaining hardware.

-Using a block of wood as a wedge to hold the blade in place, remove the retaining bolt with a socket or large wrench (my Toro mower uses a 7/8" socket).
+- Using a block of wood as a wedge to hold the blade in place, remove the retaining bolt with a socket or large wrench (my Toro mower uses a 7/8" socket).
 Some mower models have three bolts which must be removed.
 If the bolt is rusted on or is especially tight, slip a short section of pipe over the ratchet handle; the longer handle provides additional leverage for removing stubborn nuts and bolts.

-Before removing the blade, take note of the blade's orientation and the retaining bracket and washer.
+- Before removing the blade, take note of the blade's orientation and the retaining bracket and washer.
 Most lawn mower blades have distinctive "top" and "bottom" sides, and the blade must be re-installed in the proper orientation.
 With the blade removed, use a penetrating oil such as WD-40 and a rag to clean both surfaces of the blade.

-Working the Edge
+Step 2: Work the Edge

 - After a few strokes, flip the blade over.
 The filing process creates a "burr" or ridge on the backside of the blade.
 With a few light strokes, remove the burr from the backside of the blade to reveal the sharpened edge.
 Repeat this process on the other cutting edge of the blade.

-A drill or rotary tool, a rotary sharpening stone is a good alternative to the metal file, especially if the blade is very dull or has a few dings on the cutting surface.
+- A drill, rotary tool or a rotary sharpening stone is a good alternative to the metal file, especially if the blade is very dull or has a few dings on the cutting surface.
 With the rotary sharpening stone spinning at the tool's higher RPMs, a few light passes along the cutting edge will quickly restore the blade's sharp edge (you still have to remove the bur from the back side of the blade to create the sharp edge).

 After sharpening both ends of the blade, it is important to ensure that the blade is balanced.
 An unbalanced blade spinning at high speeds can damage the mower's motor and is dangerous to the operator.

 To determine if the blade is balanced properly, simply hang the blade on the wall from a nail, supporting it in the middle.
 A balanced blade will sit level to the ground or workbench.
 I used a small triangular block to check the lawn mower blade in the photo for proper balance.
-If the blade is unbalanced and tips to one side, make a few light passes with the file on the side of the blade that is tipping downward, and try again.
+If the blade is unbalanced and tips to one side, make a few light passes with the file on the side of the blade that is tipping downward and try again.